 The Basic Method for Making a Chinese Superior Stock

-The first step is to blanch the fresh meats in salted water.
-This removes any bloody or raw-meat tastes (which is disliked by most Chinese0, and, more importantly, it assists in keeping the stock clear later.
-This is a good practice for most stocks but it is particularly recommended here.
-About 1 – 2 minutes is needed for smaller pieces (chicken wings, for example), but 3 minutes or so will be necessary for larger pieces like pork hocks.
+You first need to blanch the fresh meats in boiling, salted water.
+This removes any bloody or raw-meat tastes (which is disliked by most Chinese, and, more importantly, it assists in keeping the stock clear later.
+This is a good practice for most stocks but it is almost critical here.
+About 1 – 2 minutes is needed for smaller pieces (chicken wings, for example), but 3 or 4 minutes or so will be necessary for larger pieces like pork hocks.

-Now add the meats and all the solid ingredients except the salt and cover with the water (make sure it is cold, not hot).
-The exact amount of water is not critical but we are aiming for about 4 quarts of finished stock and the important thing is to make sure all the solids are covered during cooking.
+The ingredients for the stock need to be completely covered with the water (and make sure it is cold water, not hot).
+The exact amount of water is not critical but we are aiming for about 4 quarts of finished stock.
 If the level should fall below this amount you can replenish it as you go.

 Put the pot on a low heat and slowly warm the water, increasing the temperature bit by bit until the surface barely begins to ripple.
 It is important that you do not boil the stock at any point so keep a weather eye on it and keep it at a gentle simmer.